dbarbry/RainFall/level5/README.md

 0x8049838 <exit@got.plt>:	0x080483d6
 ```

 So by disassembling the address where the PLT points to, we find a new jump to the GOT this time, and we now know the address where exit function is stored in the GOT, 0x8049838.
-(The actuall address of exit is 0x080483d6, but we don't care about that since it will be overwritten by the address of o(), what we want is where this address is stored).
+(The actual address of exit is 0x080483d6, but we don't care about that since it will be overwritten by the address of o(), what we want is where this address is stored).

 A simple way to do that is to use gdb and changes the value during the execution to see if everything works as expected: